tidalmigrations/tidalmigrations.github.io/pages/user guides/tidal-vms.md

 ### Minimum System Requirements

-In general the specifications will depend on the number of hosts in your enivronment that you plan to scan with [Machine Stats](/machine_stats.html).
+In general the specifications will depend on the number of hosts in your environment that you plan to scan with [Machine Stats](/machine_stats.html).
 We recommend the following server specifications below, depending on your environment size.
 These recommendations are intended as a guide only:

 __Under 250 Hosts__